kandelvijaya/website/content/post/NomadMonoid.md

 +++
 author = "kandelvijaya"
 date = "2017-07-16T14:16:26+02:00"
-description = ""
-tags = []
-title = "Exploring Functional Programming: Nomad's Monoid"
+description = "Lets hang out with Monoid and see what they are for!" tags = [swift, fp, monoid] title = "Exploring FP: Nomad's Monoid"

 +++